You don't ski but you love the mountains in winter? And you would like to know ten villages in the Alps to enjoy winter without skiing?

 Combloux for walking without skis

 The most beautiful balcony in the Alps.
-A breathtaking view of the massif of Montblanc, and below on the plain which extends from Sallanches to Passy.
+A breathtaking view of the massif of Mont Blanc, and below on the plain which extends from Sallanches to Passy.

 Many small paths start from the charming church of Combloux, run alongside beautiful chalets, offer vast and sunny landscapes and end up getting lost in forests.
 It is a highly recommended destination even when you are not skiing.